xcat2/confluent-docs/docs/confluentosdeploy.md

 The `onboot` phase is only for diskless boots, and behaves similarly to `firstboot`, but runs on every boot, since each diskless boot must start from scratch.
 Where possible, doing modifications to the image itself (e.g. using `imgutil exec`) is recommended to keep memory consumption down and boot time down.

-The `pre` phase occurs prior to any disk formatting or installation.
-This is a good time to manage RAID configuration, override install disk autodection, specify non-default partition plan, extend package list or

 All content are simple files stored under the respective profile (/var/lib/confluent/public/os/[profile]).
 For scripted install profiles and cloning, scripts may be placed in scripts/pre.d, scripts/post.d, and scripts/firstboot.d.